Billwilliams1952/Arduino-Simple-Robot/README.md

 # Arduino-Simple-Robot

-A simple Arduino sketch for controlling a samll two wheel robot.
+A simple Arduino sketch for controlling a small two wheel robot.
+The robot wheels are drive my an Adafruit motorshield.
+An ultrasonic sensor attached to the front and driven by a servo provides range detection over 180 degrees forward field of view.

 ## Synopsis

+This is my first attempt at creating a small inexpensive autonomous robot.

 ## Installation